sahyl/sahyl/README.md

 ---
 ### ✍️ Random Dev Quote
 <!--START_QUOTE-->
-Do you want to know who you are?
-Don't ask.
-Act!
-Action will delineate and define you. — Thomas Jefferson
+The more you extend kindness to yourself, the more it will become your automatic response to others. — Wayne Dyer
 <!--END_QUOTE-->

 ---